- Home / Stable and Statistics /

-Kris received six horses from Prime Thoroughbreds on Bill Mitchell’s retirement.
+Kris received six horses from Prime Thoroughbreds on Bill Mitchell's retirement.
 He went on to win races with five of these including wins at Randwick, Canterbury and Warwick Farm.
 The Prime team was flying when Equine Influenza struck in August 2007 and closed down our NSW operation until February 2008.
-The strong team we had established was decimated but this is now behind us and we are now moving along very nicely.
+The strong team we had established was decimated but has bounced back.

 Overall Kris has done an excellent job for us.
 His winners for Prime Thoroughbreds include Savoureux, Terra Amata, Unique, Sanosuke, Hidden Wonder, Rose Of Scotland, Under Command, Pitt Street, Funny As, Makossa, Ohmygod, Captain Chaos, Admiral's Cup, Sweet Talkin Woman, Valize, Magnifique Lass, El Tegra, Izacat, Unser, Miss Bulawayo, Albert's Image, Gold Circles, Namsarai, Our Sphinx, Ohmygod and Tuqiri.